nicholaswilde/recipes/docs/vegetarian/adas-polo-(persian-lentil-rice).md

 ### Step 5

 Pour 6 cups of water into a large nonstick pot and bring to a boil over high heat with salt.
-Add basmati rice into a pan filled with boiling water.
+Add Basmati rice into a pan filled with boiling water.
 After 6 to 8 minutes when it begins to rise to the top and the water comes back to a boil.
 Check the rice is cooked at the end by trying a grain.
 Break one grain in half.
 Rice should be soft on the outside but hard in the middle.
 Pour rice into the colander to drain; then set aside.